raul23/nlp/README.rst

 `:information_source:` The ``-t/--threshold`` option

-- This option applies to methods 1 and 2.
+- This option applies to method 1.
 - It refers to the % of unique words from a given text that are unusual and above which the text is not English.
 By default, the threshold value is 25% which means that if more than 25% of unique words in a given text are unusual, then the text is most likely not English.